WMAL/kodachi/README.md

 Kodachi is based on the solid Linux Debian with customized XFCE this makes Kodachi stable, secure, and unique

-Know more or download it from the offcial site: https://www.digi77.com/linux-kodachi/
+To knnow more or to download it from the offcial website please visit: https://www.digi77.com/linux-kodachi/